mfkiwl/RxInfer.jl/docs/src/manuals/getting-started.md

 ```

-As you can see, `RxInfer` offers a model specification syntax that resembles closely to the mathematical equations defined above.
-We use `datavar` function to create "clamped" variables that take specific values at a later date. `θ ~ Beta(2.0, 7.0)` expression creates random variable `θ` and assigns it as an output of `Beta` node in the corresponding FFG.
+As you can see, `RxInfer` offers a model specification syntax that resembles closely the mathematical equations defined above.
+We use the `datavar` function to create "clamped" variables that take specific values at a later date.
+The `θ ~ Beta(2.0, 7.0)` expression creates random variable `θ` and assigns it as an output to the `Beta` node in the corresponding FFG.

 !!! note
     To quickly check the list of all available factor nodes that can be used in the model specification language call `?make_node` or `Base.doc(make_node)`.